GianMen91/gitlab-statistics/README.md

 - **ESLint and Stylelint**: Code quality is maintained through the integration of ESLint for JavaScript and Stylelint for styles.
 This ensures adherence to best practices and coding standards.

-### Testing

-- **Jest and Enzyme**: Comprehensive testing is implemented using Jest for test execution and Enzyme for component testing.
-This guarantees the reliability of the application's functionality.

-## Testing

-Run Jest and Enzyme tests: `npm test`

 ## Installation

 1. Clone the repository: